massaox/katacoda-scenariosv2/kipday2/hpa/step1.md

 `launch.sh`{{ execute HOST1 }}

 Our Kubernetes cluster should be up and running in a few seconds or a couple of minutes at worse.
+You can see all Pods in the kube-system namespace being initialized, just wait for all of them to be at the "Running" STATUS before proceeding:

-If you list all the pods running in the kube-system namespace you will see that metrics-server is not deployed yet
+`watch kubectl -n kube-system get pods`{{ execute HOST1 }}

-`kubectl get pods -n kube-system`{{ execute HOST1 }}
+You will see that metrics-server is not deployed yet as it does not come by default with our Kubernetes cluster.

 The metrics-server can be found on the following Github repository: